rickkosse/Flask-app-for-translation-Dutch-to-Gronings/nmtkeras/README.md

  - [Our version of Keras](https://github.com/MarcBS/keras) (Recommended v.
 2.0.7 or newer).
  - [Multimodal Keras Wrapper](https://github.com/lvapeab/multimodal_keras_wrapper) (v.
 2.0 or newer). ([Documentation](http://marcbs.github.io/staged_keras_wrapper/) and [tutorial](http://marcbs.github.io/multimodal_keras_wrapper/tutorial.html)).
- - [Coco-caption evaluation package](https://github.com/lvapeab/coco-caption/tree/master/pycocoevalcap/) (Only required to perform evaluation).
-This package requires `java` (version 1.8.0 or newer).

 For accelerating the training and decoding on CUDA GPUs, you can optionally install:

  - [CuDNN](https://developer.nvidia.com/cudnn).
  - [CuPy](https://github.com/cupy/cupy).

+For evaluating with additional metrics (Meteor, TER, etc), you can use the [Coco-caption evaluation package](https://github.com/lvapeab/coco-caption/tree/master/pycocoevalcap/) and set `METRICS='coco'` in the `config.py` file.
+This package requires `java` (version 1.8.0 or newer).

 ## Usage